blongden73/macrame/pages/contact.md

 section: contact
 intro_paragraph: >-
-  If you would like **to commission or discuss a project in detail,** please get in touch.
+  If you would like **to commission or discuss a project in detail,** please get in touch.<br>

   **[hello@macrame.tv](mailto:hello@macrame.tv)**

-  If you're a designer and would like **to submit your portfolio,** we would love to hear from you.
+  If you're a designer and would like **to submit your portfolio,** we would love to hear from you.<br>

   **[submissions@macrame.tv](mailto:submissions@macrame.tv)**

-  <small>We receive a high volume of submissions, so please don’t be upset if you don’t hear back from us.</small>
+  <small>We receive a high volume of submissions, so please don’t be upset if you don’t hear back from us right away.</small>
 footer: ""
 ---